Sabadios/Cherry/README.md

   More to follow.

 * Updates:
-  * We applied for Maven Central hosting!
+  * May 13th 2014 - We applied for Maven Central hosting!
+  * May 14th 2014 - Maven Central repository hosting and deployments granted!